 Flight Critical, Micro-Machined Aerospace Parts Manufacturing

-The aerospace industry requires precision, timely delivery, and considerable paperwork.
-Flight critical, micro-machined parts manufacturing for Aerospace Industry operations must meet stringent regulations.
-We recognize that components that do not meet these standards can be a detriment to the industry as well as the public they serve.
-This is why attention to detail and precision is our number one priority, not only for these flight critical parts but for all components we manufacture at DM2 .
+The aerospace industry requires precise workmanship, timely delivery, and careful attention to quality requirements.
+Flight-critical micro-machined parts manufactured for Aerospace Industry operations must be held to the highest standards, and we recognize that components that do not meet these standards can be a detriment to the industry as well as the public they serve.
+This is why attention to detail and precision is our number one priority, not only for these flight critical parts but for all components we manufacture at DM2.

 Some of the challenges we regularly overcome while machining parts for the aerospace industry include: